kris314/hwnet/README.md

 # hwnet
 Representation for Handwritten Word Images

+## Dataset
+To download synthetic data and its annotation file, navigate to hwnet/iiit-hws/ and refer the README.md

 ## Installation
 The code is built using pytorch library.
 Following are the necessary packages to be installed:
 + Python 2.7